nilcons/gists/vectorBuilder/README.md

                   | ECYield o (ECConcreteT o m a)
 ```

-But, the "concrete" version is useless for us, as it would incur the
+But, the “concrete” version is useless for us, as it would incur the
 same kind of overhead as conduits or pipes.

 Look into the [ECT.hs](./ECT.hs) for details.
 (Only the first part is